adidasmps/Hello-world/README.md

 Hello-world
 ===========

-My first repository on GitGUB
+My first repository on GitGUB;
+trying to figure this all out.